A frozen super-Earth orbiting a star at the bottom of the Main Sequence: Photometric Analysis

-The psf reference star is contained in the IRSF catalog, as well as star "2" (Fig.\ref{FigNACO_IRSF_CALIB} ).We examine their long term photometric stability in the OGLE database and find that over more than seven years both stars are stable (in the optical I-band) at levels of $\lesssim 1\%$, which makes them well suited as zeropoint calibrators of our NACO field.
-While we adopt star "1" as final prime photometric calibrator, since star "2" is more crowded, we determine zeropoints from both stars as a consistency check.
-To account for the different plate scales between NACO and IRSF we sum up the flux of all the sources in NACO which are contained within the IRSF psf.
+The PSF reference star is contained in the IRSF catalog, as well as star ``2'' (Fig.~\ref{FigNACO_IRSF_CALIB} ).
+We examine their long term photometric stability in the OGLE database and find that over more than seven years both stars are stable (in the optical $I$-band) at levels of $\lesssim 1\%$, which makes them well suited as zeropoint calibrators of our NACO field.
+While we adopt star ``1'' as the primary photometric calibrator since star ``2'' is more crowded, we determine zeropoints from both stars as a consistency check.
+To account for the different plate scales between NACO and IRSF we sum up the flux of all the NACO sources which are contained within the IRSF PSF.
 We note that observing conditions (sky transparency and atmospheric coherence times) for the second epoch data set were inferior to the epoch 1 measurements and the uncertainties in the absolute zeropoints of epoch 2 are therefore larger.
 Since we are mainly interested however in the relative photometry of the two epochs we can align the epoch 2 photometry with respect to more accurately calibrated epoch 1.
-Table \ref{ZPtable} summarizes the this way determined transformations to calibrate the NACO data with respect to the 2MASS system and Table \ref{TARGETtable} shows our derived photometry for \event.
+Table \ref{ZPtable} summarizes this way of determining the transformations to calibrate the NACO data with respect to the 2MASS system and Table \ref{TARGETtable} shows our derived photometry for \event.